-(1) The report of a common belief that Ratcliffe and Catesby opposed Richard's alleged interest in his niece for fear that if she "should attain the rank of queen, it might...be in her power to avenge upon them the death of her uncle, earl Anthony, and her (half) brother Richard, they having been the king's especial advisers in these matters."19 That no one feared that she might avenge herself for the deaths of her brothers, the Princes, seems, at the least, a little odd.

-(2) The peculiar behavior of Elizabeth Woodville, who became reconciled with Richard in 1484, accepted Henry after Bosworth, but became involved in a conspiracy against him in 1487.20 Ross argues that her "reconciliation" reflects a practical acceptance of her own situation and the (then apparent) likelihood that Richard would not be deposed.21 Although this seems reasonable, Ross's insistence that Richard's public promise not to harm her daughters derives from her knowledge of the Princes' death at his hands in unnecessary.
-The executions of her brother, Earl Rivers, and her son from her first marriage, Richard Grey, on Richard III's orders, are sufficient in themselves to account for her suspicions.

-(3) Henry VII's failure to clearly and immediately demonstrate that the boys were dead and that Richard was guilty, when it was plainly in his interest to do so.
-At the most, this indicates that Henry knew that Richard was innocent; at the least, that Henry did not know exactly what had happened to the Princes.
+- 1. The report of a common belief that Sir Richard Ratcliffe and William Catesby opposed Richard's alleged interest in his niece for fear that if she "should attain the rank of queen, it might...be in her power to avenge upon them the death of her uncle, earl Anthony, and her (half) brother Richard, they having been the king's especial advisers in these matters."19 That no one feared that she might avenge herself for the deaths of her brothers, the Princes, seems, at the least, a little odd. - 2.
+The peculiar behavior of Elizabeth Woodville, who became reconciled with Richard in 1484, accepted Henry after Bosworth, but became involved in a conspiracy against him in 1487.20 Ross argues that her "reconciliation" reflects a practical acceptance of her own situation and the (then apparent) likelihood that Richard would not be deposed.21 Although this seems reasonable, Ross's insistence that Richard's public promise not to harm her daughters derives from her knowledge of the Princes' death at his hands is unnecessary.
+The executions of her brother, Earl Rivers, and her son from her first marriage, Richard Grey, on Richard III's orders, are sufficient in themselves to account for her suspicions. - 3.
+Henry VII's failure to clearly and immediately demonstrate that the boys were dead and that Richard was guilty, when it was plainly in his interest to do so.
+At the most, this indicates that Henry knew that Richard was innocent; at the least, that Henry did not know exactly what had happened to the Princes. - 4.
+Sir William Stanley's alleged statement that if Perkin Warbeck was really the son of Edward IV, he would never fight against him.22 If Stanley did say such a thing, it indicates his own and the Tower, 1981, pp. 249-254 (which includes a summary of the talk given by Dr. R.H.G.
+Lyne-Pirkis to the Society in 1963); P.W.
+Hammond, "The Bones of the 'Princes' in Westminster Abbey," Ricardian 4.52 (March 1976), pp. 22-25; Charles Ross, Richard III, 1981, pp. 233-234; Julie Vognar, "Whose Jaws?"
+Loyaulte me Lie 1.2 (March 1979), pp. 7-9.

+19 Croyland Chronicle, pp. 499-500.

+20 For an alternate view of Elizabeth Woodville's behavior, see H. Maurer, "The Amazing Elizabeth: A Possible Reconstruction of her Actions 1483-1487," Loyaulte me Lie/Ricardian Register 16.2 (summer 1982), pp. 10-15.
+21 Ross, pp. 100-101.

+22 Polydore Vergil, Anglica Historia, ed.
+Denys Hay, Royal Historical Society, Camden 3rd series 74, 1950, p.
+75. Hereafter referred to as Vergil II.

-(4) Sir William Stanley's alleged statement that if Perkin Warbeck was really the son of Edward IV, he would never fight against him.22 If Stanley did say such a thing, it indicates his own uncertainty regarding the Princes' fate.
-And he was charged with having communicated with Warbeck--a treasonous act--and duly executed.23
+American Brancuncertainty regarding the Princes' fate.
+And he was charged with having communicated with Warbeck-a treasonous act-and duly executed.23